voxel-wiki/voxel-wiki.github.io/content/wiki/vertex-pulling/index.md

 ## Key Notes

-- Pulling from a vertex-stream or SSBO/UBO is generally the same speed as from a VBO/EBO
+- Pulling from a vertex-stream or SSBO/UBO is generally the same speed as from a VBO/EBO.
-- Normal vertex-streaming does not support per-face data.
+- Normal vertex-streaming does not support per-face data, while vertex-pulling can.
-- Vertex pulling is especially effective when there is identical data across vertices
+- Vertex pulling is especially effective when there is identical data across vertices.
-- Mesh/Vertex data is put inside of a SSBO instead of a VBO, and a custom index created with gl_VertexID inside of the vertex shader is used to pull the data.
+- Mesh/Vertex data is put inside of a SSBO instead of a VBO, and a custom index created with `gl_VertexID` inside of the vertex shader is used to pull the data.
 - Vertex-shaders only have to emit a NDC-position; how they do so is undefined.

 ## Implementation

 1. First, let's create a SSBO to hold our mesh data, and a VAO so we can issue a draw command later.
 Additionally, you will want to create a shader program - which we will not review in this article.

 ```cpp
 unsigned int ssbo, vao, shaderProgram;
 glCreateBuffers(1, &ssbo);
 glCreateBuffers(1, &vao);
 ```

 2. To use our SSBO, first we need to create some mesh data.
 Let's create a vector to store our vertices, and put some basic mesh data in to draw a face of a cube.
 We will pack our data inside of a single vertex for efficiency using bit manipulation.

 ```cpp
 // Vector to hold our mesh data
 std::vector<int> ssboVertices;

 // The position of our face
 vec3 position = vec3(5, 5, 5);

 // Pack the position of our face into a singular integer
 int vertex = (position.x | position.y << 10 | position.z << 20);